Heat-Ray/Snekgame/README.md

 # Snekgame
 Basic snake game written in C++ using SFML.
-Can be played on Linux.
+Can be played on Linux Ubuntu.

 Installation :-
 1. Open the linux terminal and move into the Snekgame folder.